On This Page

 Carry A Map With You

-The tour was complete and dropped us off at a different spot about a mile away from where we’d been picked up in the Plaza de Armas.
+The tour was complete.
+The bus dropped us off at a different spot about a mile away from where we’d been picked up in the Plaza de Armas.
 This sort of thing happened to us a several times on this trip, so we tried to always keep a map of Cusco on us just in case we had trouble orienting ourselves.
 Lucky for me, Alex has a great sense of direction and a knack for being able to learn the streets of a new city very quickly.

 Here’s a map to show you where Rainbow Mountain is in proximity to Cusco: